 Store for a maximum of 2 days

-Snails in sauce are great to enjoy hot, but also cold.
-They can be stored in the refrigerator for 2-3 days and can be reheated when ready to eat.
-We suggest a good Sardinian red wine as a beverage.
+Snails in sauce are excellent served hot, but also cold.
+They can be stored in the refrigerator for 2-3 days and reheated when ready to eat.
+We suggest pairing with a good Sardinian red wine.

 Italia, Sardegna